 New this year is support for the Apple Pencil.
 Although you’ll need to buy it separately, it opens up new opportunities for artists — or just those who like to doodle — who don’t want to spend double the money on the iPad Pro.

-There are better options if you’re on a budget, or plan to do more than very light work from the road, but for general travel use, it’s hard to fault the 2018 iPad.
+There are better options if you’re on a budget, or plan to do more than very light work from the road, but for general travel use, it’s hard to fault the latest iPad.

-Best for Keeping Kids Entertained: Amazon Fire HD 8 Kids Edition
+Best for Kids: Amazon Fire HD 8 Kids Edition

 The sheer volume of games, apps, and shows aimed at kids is incredible, and if you’re traveling with junior members of the family, there’ll likely be times you’re very happy about that fact.